 Native missionaries are bearers of God’s love.
-So if you would like to become more loving, host a missionary.
+So if you would like to become more loving, spend time with a missionary.
 They are also people of great faith.
-So if you would like your faith to grow, host a missionary.
+So if you would like your faith to grow, spend time with a missionary.
 They see the lost world with the eyes of our Father, looking for His lost sheep.
-If you’d like to see what God is doing in the world, host a missionary.
+If you’d like to see what God is doing in the world, spend time with a missionary.
 Native missionaries love children, just like Jesus did.
-So if you want your children impacted for Christ, host a missionary.
+So if you want your children impacted for Christ, spend time with a missionary.

 There’s no doubt that our family’s love for missions has grown over the years because of our interaction with native missionaries… There’s no comparison to having one of these precious servants actually reside in your home for a few days.